jeff-daniels/Udacity-Data-Analyst-Nanodegree/7-Data-Visualization/README.md

 I was not turning up the bass or the volume?

-After the graph was explained to me, the slider filters the scatter plot along the y-axis and displays the seperate samples below in histograms, I saw that this could be a nifty little way to explore data.
+After the graph was explained to me, the slider filters the scatter plot along the y-axis and displays the separate samples below in histograms, I saw that this could be a nifty little way to explore data.
 It was unlike any combination of graphs I had seen in excel.
 You could quickly and intuitively adjust two groups of data to get an overall sense of how those two groups differed.
 After I learned the graph worked I had a few constructive
 suggestions:

   1. Label the axis.
-The x-axis on the scatterplot needs to be known as a player's physical characteristic.
+The x-axis on the scatter plot needs to be known as a player's physical characteristic.
 The y-axis needs to be know as the performance we're interested in maximizing.
 The histogram y-axis should be labelled as count.